-Updated: May 29, 2018
+Updated: May 9, 2023

 Ain’t it fun to daydream?
 But of course, our email sender’s situation is not really how you think it is.

 She doesn’t have millions in her bank account.
-What she has is a few thousand pesos that she was able to save from doing some freelance work.
+What she has is a few thousand pesos that she was able to save from doing freelance work.
 Let’s all read the letter she sent me and let me know what you would do if you were in her situation.

 From Ms. P

 Hi.
 I have a question that I hope you can answer for me.
-I’ve been doing some freelance work lately and has been able to successfully finish several projects.
+I’ve been doing some freelance work lately and have been able to successfully finish several projects.
 More are coming in and I predict that my schedule would be quite busy for several months, maybe until the end of the year.

 I’m not complaining though, in fact, I’m having fun doing this.
 However, my regular work and freelance projects are using up most of my time and I don’t think I’ll have the luxury to pursue other opportunities such as starting a business.

 So my question is, what should I do?
 Is there something I can do with my money other than just letting it sit in my savings account?
 I don’t want to invest it though because I am afraid to lose it.
-Is there such a thing as zero risk investments?
+Is there such a thing as zero-risk investments?
 Thank you and will wait for your reply.

 Hi.
 It’s good that your freelance work is doing well.
-I started this way too and it was my key towards finally quitting my job.
+I started this way too and it was my key to finally quitting my job.
 Maybe that’s your stepping stone too towards getting out of the rat race.

 First, I’ll build up an emergency fund.
-I’ll specifically save at least 3 months worth of my monthly expenses.
+I’ll specifically save at least 3 months’ worth of my monthly expenses.

 Leave one month’s worth of your expenses in your regular savings account (your emergency fund) and invest the rest in a 30-day time deposit account.
 So if I have an emergency fund for 3 months worth P45,000, I’ll leave P15,000 in my savings account and invest the remaining P30,000 in a time deposit account.

-I’m assuming that you have plans for the money by early next year that’s why I’m limiting myself to just short term time deposits.
+I’m assuming that you have plans for the money by early next year that’s why I’m limiting myself to just short-term time deposits.
 However, do know that banks offer other investment products where you can earn more with only minimal risks involved.

 And that concludes our reader mail for today.
 Please also share your thoughts and suggestions regarding her situation.
 If you were her, what would you do?
 The comment box below is waiting for your answer.